 Describes bilateral and multilateral trade agreements that this country is party to, including with the United States.
 Includes websites and other resources where U.S. companies can get more information on how to take advantage of these agreements.

-According to the UAE Federal Customs Authority, the UAE has also signed agreements with the following countries: Islamic Republic of Pakistan (2006), Republic of Algeria (2007), Republic of Azerbaijan (2011), Republic of India (2012), Republic of Kazakhstan (2012), Republic of Armenia (2013), Republic of Maldives (2014), Republic of South Korea (2015), and Kingdom of the Netherlands (2015).
-In June 2009, the GCC signed an FTA with the European Free Trade Area (Iceland, Liechtenstein, Norway, and Switzerland), which was implemented in July of 2015.
+According to the UAE Federal Customs Authority (FCA), the UAE has also signed agreements with the following countries: Islamic Republic of Pakistan (2006), Republic of Algeria (2007), Republic of Azerbaijan (2011), Republic of India (2012), Republic of Kazakhstan (2012), Republic of Argentina (2013), Republic of Armenia (2013), Republic of Maldives (2014), Republic of South Korea (2015), and the Kingdom of the Netherlands (2015).
+In June 2009 the GCC signed an FTA with the European Free Trade Area (ETFA) (Iceland, Liechtenstein, Norway, and Switzerland), which was implemented in July of 2015.

 The UAE became a contracting party to the General Agreement on Tariffs and Trade in 1994, and subsequently became a member of the World Trade Organization in April of 1996.